tunerzk/armageddon/SEIR_Foundations/LAB2/2b_Be_A_ManC.md

     Origin load reduced
     Still correct behavior

-    A RefreshHit means CloudFront’s cached object has expired, but instead of downloading the entire file again, CloudFront sends a conditional request to the origin using:
 If-None-Match (ETag)
 If-Modified-Since (Last‑Modified)
 A 304 response contains no body, so CloudFront does not re-download the file.